5 Cabo Travel Tips You Need to Know

 The first thing all travelers should know when visiting Cabo is that there are, in fact, two Cabos.
 The “two Cabos” are sister cities located 45 minutes from one another, each with their own characteristics, cultures, and things to do.

-The most widely known is Cabo San Lucas, the resort town located at the southernmost tip of Baja California.
-It is filled with hotels, night clubs and bars and have a lively marina with restaurants and activities.
+The most widely known is Cabo San Lucas, the resort town located at the southern tip of Baja California.
+It is filled with hotels, nightclubs, and bars and has a lively marina with restaurants and activities.

 Marina of Cabo San Lucas